Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> How do I report additional custom information in my output dataset for each frame or the whole simulation (e.g. 3D position of objects at the start of each Iteration, intensity of lights, etc.)?
+  <summary><strong>Q: How do I report additional custom information in my output dataset for each frame or the whole simulation (e.g. 3D position of objects at the start of each Iteration, intensity of lights, etc.)?</strong>
 </summary>

 ---